day8/re-frame/docs/FAQs/laggy-input.md

   1. The user types a new character taking the field from `state A` to `state B`  (`B` has one new, extra character in it, compared to `state A`)
   2. The change event for `state B` is dispatched by `on-change`.
 And that event is queued for processing.
-  3. But before that event can be processed, the browser schedules an annimation frame.
+  3. But before that event can be processed, the browser schedules an animation frame.
-  4. In that annimation frame the component is rerendered
+  4. In that animation frame the component is re-rendered
-  5. But during that reender the `subscribe` will deliver `state A`
+  5. But during that re-render the `subscribe` will deliver `state A`
   6. That means the text in the box will revert from `state B` to `state A` (the character just typed won't be in the input)
-  7. Now if nothing happened till the next annimation frame the situation would resolve itself.
+  7. Now if nothing happened till the next animation frame the situation would resolve itself.
 Because `state B` would be rendered next time because the event which included the new character would have been processed well before then.
-  6. BUT if the user immediaetly types another character, the state dispatched will be `State A + new character`.
+  6. BUT if the user immediately types another character, the state dispatched will be `State A + new character`.
 The prevous character typed, which caused A -> B, is now lost.

-Bottom line: with very fast typing, characters can get dropped just before annimation-frames.
+Bottom line: with very fast typing, characters can get dropped just before animation-frames.

 There are three solutions: